sozip/sozip-spec/sozip_specification.md

   verions will ignore it.)

-Incompatible readers:
+Partially compatible readers:

-* [zipdetails](https://perldoc.perl.org/zipdetails) is, at time of writing, the only known zip reader that will error out on SOZip files.
-It rejects them because the Local header record of a .sozip.idx file has no matching Central header record.
-The way zipdetails operate, reading records from the beginning of the ZIP, rather than starting from the End of central directory, is not representative of regular ZIP readers.
+* [zipdetails](https://perldoc.perl.org/zipdetails) requires the use of its [main](https://github.com/pmqs/zipdetails) branch, or a version greater than 2.108.
+Currently released versions (2.108 or earlier) will error out on SOZip files, rejecting them because the Local header record of a .sozip.idx file has no matching Central header record.

 Compatible writers: